 So how can you tell if you are unhappy or depressed?
 Perhaps unsurprisingly there is some overlap in what you experience, but there are also key differences.

 Words abound to describe unhappiness in the dictionary.
 Words such as sad, miserable, sorrowful, dejected, despondent, down, joyless, and even depressed.
 Feeling unhappy can be temporary or it can be a more chronic state.
 It is normal to feel unhappy after a relationship break-up, job loss or death of a loved one.
-Although our culture promotes positivity and happiness as the norm and possibly even a requirement of success, being a human means you will experience a range of emotional states in any day.
+Although our culture promotes positivity and happiness as the norm and possibly even a requirement of success, being a human means you have a range of core emotional needs and will experience a range of emotional states in any day.
 It is ok to feel unhappy, bored or discontent some of the time.
 If you are persistently or even chronically unhappy it is time to look at what you can do to change this.

 Although feeling unhappy is something depressed people often identify with, you will likely experience accompanying feelings of flatness, emptiness or numbness.
 A diagnosable depression is more than just a feeling state and marked changes in your physical states such as sleep changes, appetite changes and decreased energy levels together with mental changes such as decreased concentration and memory problems must be present.

 When you’re depressed, things you normally enjoy are hard to enjoy and you find you lack the motivation to do your normal routine.
 Similarly to unhappy people, unhelpful thinking styles play a role and as do excessive self-criticism and guilt.
+People with depression often have a strong inner critic and research has found often have painful schemas such as the abandonment schema, defectiveness/ shame, the failure to achieve schema, emotional deprivation, and the subjugation schema.
 Due to the experience of emotional pain, when you are depressed you are prone to suicidal thoughts and may believe that you are a burden to others and that your loved ones would be better off without you.
 Persistent or intense suicidal ideation must be taken seriously, and are a sign that you need support.

 It’s important to note that if you are depressed you may not have all of these symptoms at once but will likely have a combination.
 These changes must be present for more than two weeks for you to be diagnosed with depression.